xen0vas/vseutil/README.md

 ### Who need this

-everyone who want to keep VSE antivirus signatures updated on endpoints when ePO agent does not communicating correctly.
+everyone who want to keep VSE antivirus signatures updated on endpoints when McAfee agent does not communicating correctly with McAfee ePO.

 ### Prerequisites